Raiden-Numerics/mufem-release/Electromagnetics/Compumag-Team20-3D-Static-Force-Problem/README.md

 ### Mesh

-The mesh is was created using netgen and saved in the [mfem v13 format](https://mfem.org/mesh-format-v1.0/#mfem-mesh-v13) using named attributes for the volume bodies (Coil, Air, Center and Coil) and boundaries.
+The mesh was created using netgen and saved in the [mfem v13 format](https://mfem.org/mesh-format-v1.0/#mfem-mesh-v13) using named attributes for the volume bodies (Coil, Air, Center and Coil) and boundaries.

 <div align="center">